mrphrazer/msynth/README.md

 # msynth
 Author: **Tim Blazytko** and **Moritz Schloegel**

 msynth is a code deobfuscation framework to simplify Mixed Boolean-Arithmetic (MBA) expressions.
-Given a pre-computed synthesis oracle, it walks over a complex expression represented as an abstract syntax tree (AST) and tries to simplify subtrees based on oracle lookups.
+Given a pre-computed simplification oracle, it walks over a complex expression represented as an abstract syntax tree (AST) and tries to simplify subtrees based on oracle lookups.
+Alternatively, it tries to simplify expressions via stochastic program synthesis.

-msynth is built on top of [Miasm](https://github.com/cea-sec/miasm) and inspired by the paper ["QSynth: A Program Synthesis based Approach for Binary Code Deobfuscation"](https://archive.bar/pdfs/bar2020-preprint9.pdf) by
+msynth is built on top of [Miasm](https://github.com/cea-sec/miasm) and inspired by the papers

-    Robin David, Luigi Coniglio and Mariano Ceccato (NDSS, BAR 2020).
+* ["QSynth: A Program Synthesis based Approach for Binary Code Deobfuscation"](https://archive.bar/pdfs/bar2020-preprint9.pdf) by Robin David, Luigi Coniglio and Mariano Ceccato (NDSS, BAR 2020),

+* ["Syntia: Synthesizing the Semantics of Obfuscated Code"](https://synthesis.to/papers/usenix17-syntia.pdf) by Tim Blazytko, Moritz Contag, Cornelius Aschermann and Thorsten Holz (USENIX Security 2017) and

+* ["Search-Based Local Blackbox Deobfuscation: Understand, Improve and Mitigate"](https://binsec.github.io/assets/publications/papers/2021-ccs.pdf) by Grégoire Menguy, Sébastien Bardin, Richard Bonichon and Cauim de Souza de Lima (CCS 2021).

 It can be used in combination with Miasm's symbolic execution engine to simplify complex expressions in obfuscated code or as a standalone tool to play around with MBA simplification.